storacha/ipni/README.md

 Supports single and [extended providers](https://github.com/ipni/specs/blob/main/IPNI.md#extendedprovider).

+Derived from reference implentation in https://github.com/ipni/go-libipni/blob/main/ingest/schema/envelope.go

+See the [IPLD Schema](./schema.ipldsch) for the encoded Advertisment shape.
+The encoding logic in this lib is validated against that schema.

 ## Single provider

 Encode an signed advertisement for a new batch of entries available from a single provider